Snowton/personal-site-2/content/posts/update-10-2.md

     - Access until October 31
     - Signed up for Cyber Futures
 - Still use journal but not as extensively
-- Submitted Paradoc and Infinity submission(s!)
+- Submitted Paradox and Infinity submission(s!)
 - Submitted National Merit Scholarship semifinalist documents or whatever
     - Involves actually writing an essay
 - Got permit!